Burn down charts don’t tell the full story

 I have seen teams using both the charts.
 If your goal is to look at the remaining work to be done, then burn down chart is the best option.
 If you are looking to track the work completed vs the overall work, then burn up chart is the best option.

-Techcanvass is an IT training academy for professionals offering courses in Business Analysis, automation testing and analytics.
+Techcanvass is an IT certifications training academy for professionals offering courses in Business Analysis, automation testing and analytics.
 We are an IIBA Endorsed education provider (EEP) and iSQI authorized training partner for conducting Agile Business Analyst certification course for providing IIBA certification programs.